alamastor/frontend-nanodegree-feedreader/README.md

 # Testing Project
-To run the tests open index.html and view the test results at the bottom of the page.
+To run the tests, open index.html; the test results at the bottom of the page.